 So what does this mean for the church today?

-I cannot see Paul’s prohibition against domineering teaching as applying to all women for all times, if and only if women teachers received discipleship and learned where their authority comes from.
+I cannot see Paul’s prohibition against domineering teaching as applying to all women for all times, if and only if women teachers receive discipleship and learn where their authority comes from.
 (If any woman of any century does not learn humility, then of course the prohibition is imposed on them.)
 Both men and women teachers must learn this lesson.
 (Recall that Paul said a male elder must not be “overbearing.”)
 I can’t believe that Priscilla taught Apollos in a domineering, overbearing manner; nor can I believe that she did not say one word in a house church or in instructing him or anyone else, male or female.
-So “quietness” in v.
+So “quietness” in vv.
 2 and 11-12 does not mean that women did not say one word in the household / church.
+It meant a quiet demeanor.
 For the women of Ephesus, it was the way of trust and humility before God, which is different from their old way of exercising dominance in their former religion or occultic practices.

 Nor do I believe that Priscilla had no sense of authority when she taught Apollos.
 So it is best to translate the rare verb authenteō as “dominate” and not the broader “have / exercise authority.”
-But come to think of it, neither should the husband “exercise authority” over his wife, when he is called to love her, instead, as Christ loved the church (Eph.
+But come to think of it, neither should the husband “exercise authority” over his wife, when instead he is called to love her as Christ loved the church (Eph.
 5:25).

-Here is what I learned at the end of my study:
+Here is what I further learned at the end of my study:

 It really does not matter whether the context is husbands and wives or men and women.
-Whether the sphere is domestic (wife and husband) or ecclesiastic (women and men), the bottom line from 1 Timothy 2 is this: both the public, ecclesiastic door and the domestic door are open to women teachers of men, women, younger women and children.
+Whether the sphere is domestic (wife and husband) or ecclesiastic (women and men), the bottom line from 1 Timothy 2 is this: both the public, ecclesiastic door and the domestic door are open to women teachers of men, women, younger women and children, if they drop the domineering demeanor.
 No one can slam the door shut on them any longer and keep them completely silent, beyond debate, by using this chapter against female teachers of a wide audience.